bernhardh/nova-dynamic-views/readme.md

 # Nova dynamic views

-This package is ment to be used **INSTEAD** of overwriting the `custom-index-header`, `custom-index-toolbar`, `custom-detail-header`, `custom-detail-toolbar`, etc. by yourself.
-It provides a much easier api for it and it allows you to use these "placeholder" components multiple times without overwriting each other.
+This package is meant to be used **INSTEAD** of overwriting the `custom-index-header`, `custom-index-toolbar`, `custom-detail-header`, `custom-detail-toolbar`, etc. by yourself.
+It provides a much easier API for it and it allows you to use these "placeholder" components multiple times without overwriting each other.

 ![2020-10-14_16-13](https://user-images.githubusercontent.com/642292/96001510-6592a980-0e38-11eb-9aea-54ebbf6126d1.png)

 ## Installation

-Just add it with composer
+Require the package with composer

 ```
 composer require bernhardh/nova-dynamic-views
 ```

-and register the tool in the `tools` method in your `\App\Providers\NovaServiceProvider`:
+Register the tool in the `tools` method in your `\App\Providers\NovaServiceProvider`:

 ```php
 use Bernhardh\NovaDynamicViews\NovaDynamicViews;